Ioannis Amanatidis: International career

 Amanatidis earned his first cap for Greece against the Republic of Ireland in November 2002.
 However, he was left out of the victorious Euro 2004 squad.

 He was selected in the final squad for the 2005 FIFA Confederations Cup and featured in the matches against Brazil and Mexico.

 On 9 August 2010, Amanatidis decided to retire from international football.
 He stated, that "there are many strange and suspicious choices, some players are always in the starting eleven and many of us know the reasons of the selection, but if I say more, there are going to be many reactions.", Amanatidis stated.

-Amanatidis' career high with the national team was his winning goal against Turkey in Istanbul in a highly passionate game.
-He was also selected in the final squad for the Euro 2008 finals and featured in all the matches, against Sweden, Spain and Russia.
+Amanatidis scored the winning goal in a match against Turkeyin Istanbul, which is often noted as a significant moment in his international career.
+He was also part of the final squad for UEFA Euro 2008 and appeared in all three group-stage matches against Sweden, Spain, and Russia.

-Coaching career
+Μanagerial career

 After his retirement from football, in 2014, Amanatidis joined Iraklis U20 as a reserve team head coach.
 In October 2016, he acted as caretaker manager of the first team.
 On 15 January 2019, Amanatidis was presented as the new assistant manager of Swiss Super League side FC St. Gallen.
 On 3 August 2020, he was presented as Abel Ferreira's new assistant manager at PAOK.